-When landlords are securing lease contracts for properties, they often include an allowance for the tenant to improve the property, this can be referred to as the tenant improvement allowance.
+When landlords are securing lease contracts for properties, they often include an allowance for the tenant to improve the property.
 Generous allowances often help landlords secure longer-term leases that benefit both parties throughout the rental period.

 What are leasehold or tenant improvements?

 Leasehold improvements or tenant improvements refer to the renovations or customizations made to a property to benefit the tenant.
 To be considered a tenant improvement, the modification must have the following characteristics:

 - The alterations are made to assets that have been leased.
 Therefore, building improvements apply if they’re made in the rented space (e.g. the office), and don’t apply if they’re outside of that space (e.g. communal areas like the elevator, stairs, or other common areas).

 - The tenant must pay for the improvements unless it is agreed upon that the expenses are the responsibility of the landlord.
 In that case, the landlord will account for the expenses in their own records.